Reachability and liveness in parametric timed automata: Integer-points parametric timed automata

 The previous result also holds for bounded PTAs:

-\begin{corollary} The class of bounded IP-PTAs is strictly larger than the class of closed bounded L/U-PTAs. \end{corollary} \begin{preuve} \cref{lemma:LUPTA:IP} extends to bounded L/U-PTAs, since the bounds are integers (this would not hold otherwise).
-Then, the proof of \cref{proposition:IPPTA-LUPTA:incomp} ($\Leftarrow$) holds with bounded IP-PTAs and closed bounded L/U-PTAs.
-Applying \cref{lemma:Didier} concludes the proof. \end{preuve} \begin{corollary} The class of bounded IP-PTAs is incomparable with the class of bounded L/U-PTAs.
-The class of bounded IP-PTAs is incomparable with the class of L/U-PTAs. \end{corollary} \begin{preuve} The proof of \cref{proposition:IPPTA-LUPTA:incomp} can be applied with bounded PTAs on either side. \end{preuve}
+\begin{cor} The class of bounded IP-PTAs is strictly larger than the class of closed bounded L/U-PTAs. \end{cor} \begin{proof} Lemma~\ref{lemma:LUPTA:IP} extends to bounded L/U-PTAs, since the bounds are integers (this would not hold otherwise).
+Then, the proof of Proposition~\ref{proposition:IPPTA-LUPTA:incomp} ($\Leftarrow$) holds with bounded IP-PTAs and closed bounded L/U-PTAs.
+Applying Lemma~\ref{lemma:Didier} concludes the proof. \end{proof} \begin{cor} The class of bounded IP-PTAs is incomparable with the class of bounded L/U-PTAs.
+The class of bounded IP-PTAs is incomparable with the class of L/U-PTAs. \end{cor} \begin{proof} The proof of Proposition~\ref{proposition:IPPTA-LUPTA:incomp} can be applied with bounded PTAs on either side. \end{proof}